Bylaws

 Section 3.01.
 Number.
 The number of Directors shall be nine (9).
 No more than two (2) may represent a single campus, office, agency, or company.
 It is the intent that the Board of Directors shall reflect the diversity of the Membership and include Members who are associated with educational institutions, scientific organizations, for profit firms, and other agencies.

 Section 3.02.
 Qualifications.
-Any Member of the Corporation is qualified for membership on the Board of Directors.
+Any Full Member of the Corporation is qualified for membership on the Board of Directors.

 Section 3.03.
 Election of Directors.
 The Directors shall be elected by the Full Membership at the Annual Meeting for a term of three (3) years beginning on January 1st of the following fiscal year.
 One-third (1/3) of the Directors shall be elected each year.
 Staggered terms of office shall be established at the initial meeting of the Corporation.
-At each Annual Meeting of the Board of Directors the Directors shall elect a Chairman Elect of the Board of Directors who will serve as the Chairman for the following fiscal year.
-A Director must be serving in the 1st or 2nd year of his or her term in order to be eligible to be elected Chairman Elect of the Board of Directors.
+At each Annual Meeting of the Board of Directors the Directors shall elect a Chair Elect of the Board of Directors who will serve as the Chair for the following fiscal year.

 Section 3.04.
 General Powers.
-The Chairman of the Board of Directors, in consultation with the President, shall set the agenda of all meetings and manage the affairs of the Corporation.
-The Chairman of the Board of Directors has the authority to set the agenda of the Annual Meeting or any Special Meeting of the Board of Directors without consultation with the President.
+The Chair of the Board of Directors, in consultation with the President, shall set the agenda of all meetings and manage the affairs of the Corporation.
+The Chair of the Board of Directors has the authority to set the agenda of the Annual Meeting or any Special Meeting of the Board of Directors without consultation with the President.
 In addition to any powers and authorities granted to the Directors by the Bylaws, by the Articles of Incorporation and by law, explicitly and implicitly, the Directors may exercise all rights, powers and privileges of the Corporation and do all lawful acts and things which may be done by the Corporation which are not by statute, by the Articles of Incorporation or by the Bylaws directed or required to be exercised or done by the membership.

 Section 3.05.
 Annual Meeting of Directors.
-The annual meeting of the Board of Directors shall be held each year for the purpose of organization, election of Officers and consideration of any other business that may be brought before the Board of Directors.
+The annual meeting of the Board of Directors shall be held each year for the purpose of organization, election of Officers, and consideration of any other business that may be brought before the Board of Directors.
 The annual meeting of the Board shall be held in conjunction with the annual meeting of the Membership.
 If the meeting is not held as provided, the election of officers may be held at any subsequent meeting of the Directors specifically called in the manner set forth in section 3.06 of this Article.

 Section 3.07.
 Quorum of Board.
 At any meeting of the Board of Directors the presence of a majority of the Board of Directors then qualified and acting shall constitute a quorum for the transaction of any business.
 For the purpose of filling vacancies on the Board of Directors, the Board may elect a replacement to complete the term of office, an action which would require a majority vote of the quorum of the Board of Directors.
 The action of a majority of the Directors present at any meeting at which a quorum is present shall be the action of the Board of Directors.
-In a case of a tie the Chairman of the Board of Directors shall vote to break the tie.
+In a case of a tie the Chair of the Board of Directors shall vote to break the tie.

 Section 3.08.
 Removal.
 Any Director may be removed from the Board of Directors after written notice and by two-thirds (2/3) vote of the total Board of Directors.
 Disqualification of a Director from membership in the Corporation shall also serve to vacate his position as Director.